The Issue: The validity of the Trinitarian translation.

 "To the Son He says, 'The throne of you the God to the age of the age.
 The sceptre of righteousness the sceptre of your kingdom/kingship" (1:8).

-The force of the context of Hebrews is powerful and indicates that the proper interpretation of Hebrews 1:8 is to understand that Jesus has ascended to the throne of God and sits at God's right hand in power.
-Any other interpretation seriously does violence to the context of the written word.
-The entire theme of the passage is that the human being Jesus, who was made lower than the angels, and suffered for our sins, ascended to the right hand of the throne of God and for this reason he is over the angels.
+The force of the context of Hebrews is powerful and indicates that the proper interpretation of Hebrews 1:8 is to understand that the man Jesus, who was made lower than the angels, has now ascended to the throne of God and sits at God's right hand in power, "Your throne the God to the age of the age."
+Any other interpretation seriously does violence to the immediate context.
+The entire theme of the passage is that the human being Jesus, who was made lower than the angels, and suffered for our sins, ascended to the right hand of the throne of God and for this reason he has become positionally above the angels in authority having sat down on the throne of the God of Israel.
 There is absolutely no reason whatsoever to suppose Hebrews 1:8 is suggesting Jesus is God.
 None.
-What does the Trinitarian have at Hebrews 1:8 in support of his doctrine?
-Absolutely nothing but his own desire to have the passage appeal to his doctrine of the Trinity, but unfortunately it doesn't.
+Trinitarian scholars are forced to admit their translation is not the only one possible with respect to the Greek grammar.
+And indeed, the translation discussed in this article is one of those grammatical possibilities.
+But what does the Trinitarian have at Hebrews 1:8 in support of his translation?
+Absolutely nothing but his own desire to have the passage appeal to his doctrine of the Trinity.

 "To which of the angels did He ever say... 'the throne of you the God to the age of the age" (1:5-8).